fmw/alida/docs/euroclojure-slides.rst

   code,
 - functional programming and search are a good fit,
 - no unnecessary concurrency headaches,
-- be faster than the competition at implementing new features..
+- be faster than the competition at implementing new features.

 What does a search engine need to do?
 -------------------------------------